GPII/universal/documentation/SolutionsRegistryFormat.md

 ### update

 The `update` block works very similarly to the lifecycle blocks.
-It describes what should happen when the configuration needs to be updated (e.g. due to context changes, PCP adjustments, etc).
+It describes what should happen when the configuration needs to be updated (e.g. due to context changes, PSP adjustments, etc).

 The format of the `update` block allows for the same entries as the other lifecycle blocks - that is: arbitrary lifecycle action blocks and references to `settings.<blockname>` and `launchers.<blockname>`.
 Unlike for the other lifecycle blocks, the `update` block furthermore allows references to the `start`, `stop` and `configure` blocks.
 This is done by putting a string with the name of that block.
 When the system encounters one of these references, the entries of that block will be run.